-An oxycodone addiction can spiral out of control very quickly, but it can also manifest itself over time as a result of attempting pain management.
+Oxycodone addiction can spiral out of control very quickly, but it can also manifest itself over time as a result of attempting pain management.
 The prescription drug problem in the United States has spiraled out of control in recent years.
 Currently, more people are passing away from prescription drug overdoses than ever before.
 One reason for this is that it’s not always easy to spot the signs of pill addiction.
-Learn more about what this disease entails and finding the right oxycodone addiction rehab program.
+At Crestview Recovery, we help you learn more about what this disease entails and finding the right oxycodone withdrawal rehab.

 What is an Oxycodone Addiction?

-Prescription pain medications like oxycodone can help many people who suffer from immense pain, but these medications are very addictive.
-Some people develop a problem with using the medication from the first time they use it.
+Prescription pain medications like oxycodone can help many people who suffer from serious pain, but these medications are very addictive.
+Some people develop an addiction to the medication the first time they use it.
 Other people may develop a dependency, which ends up morphing into an addiction.
-The sooner you can catch the signs of prescription medication abuse, the better your chances of recovery.
+The sooner you can catch the signs of prescription medication abuse and seek substance abuse treatment, the better your chances of recovery.

 There are many people who benefit from taking medications like oxycodone for problems with pain.
 However, for others, these meds end up hurting more than helping.
 Developing an addiction can happen to just about anyone.
 Because everyone is unique, addictions manifest in different ways.
 Oxycodone and other narcotic medications release dopamine, which is a natural hormone that gives pleasure.
 We need dopamine in order to survive, but only in moderation.

 When an individual develops an addiction to oxycodone, dopamine floods his or her brain.
 The person gets so much dopamine on a regular basis that he or she develops a dependency.
 The other side effect of addiction is a malfunctioning prefrontal cortex.
 This part of the brain helps us make logical decisions and control some of the other following traits:

 - Emotional regulation

 - Danger perception